xrdocs/virtual-routing/_tutorials/2022-08-22-xrd-images-where-can-one-get-them.md

 ```

-There you have it- we've successfully downloaded the XRd images from CCO and verified their authenticity using the packaged signature files.
+There you have it- we've successfully downloaded XRd images from CCO and verified their authenticity using the packaged signature files.
 {: .notice--success}